Simon Emil Ammitzbøll-Bille

-Simon Emil Ammitzbøll-Bille (born 20 October 1977, in Hillerød) is a Danish politician, and an independent member of the Parliament of Denmark.
+Simon Emil Ammitzbøll-Bille (born 20 October 1977, in Hillerød) is a former Danish politician, and a former independent member of the Parliament of Denmark.
 He is former Minister of Economy and Interior.

 He was formerly a member of Radikale Venstre and Liberal Alliance.

 Political career

 On 10 October 2008 he and a number of followers founded the party Borgerligt Centrum (Civic Centre).
 On 13 October 2008 he left the Social Liberal Party, which he had represented in parliament since the 2005 elections.
 On 6 January 2009 the incorporation of Borgerligt Centrum was announced.

 On 16 June 2009, he announced that he had joined Liberal Alliance and dissolved Borgerligt Centrum.
 The dissolution was strongly contested by those members of the board who did not follow him in leaving the party.
 The remaining board members of the Borgerligt Centrum initiated legal proceedings against Ammitzbøll.
 He is notable for being the only Danish member of parliament to have been member of three different parties in less than a year.
 On 30 August 2011, and with 5.0% voter support, Ammitzbøll, told on air to Danish Radio, that a vote for the Liberal Alliance is a vote for free hashish.

 On 22 October 2019, Ammitzbøll-Bille left Liberal Alliance, citing political differences.
 On 7 November he founded the party Forward together with Christina Egelund, also former MP from Liberal Alliance.
-On October 8, 2020 Ammitzbøll-Bille announced Forward was disbanded, and he would continue as an independent member of parliament.
+On 8 October 2020 Ammitzbøll-Bille announced Forward was disbanded, and he would continue as an independent member of parliament.